• Skip to primary navigation

 Both have long tubular bodies with tapering ends.

-However, the white carrot tends to be slightly shorter and thicker compared to the parsnip.
+However, the white carrot is usually slightly shorter and thicker compared to the parsnip.

 The former also has a more consistent width throughout its length, while the latter has a slight taper towards the stem end.

-It’s important to note that while they may look similar, their flavor profiles are distinctly different.
+While they may look similar, their flavors are distinctly different.

 The white carrot has a crispy texture even after cooking, making it ideal for use in salads or as a snack dipped in hummus or other dips.